What do I need to give up for a $1,000 iPhone X?

 But for me, I think I'll pass on the iPhone X for now.
 I've got kids to put through college.

 Ask Maggie is an advice column that answers readers' wireless and broadband questions.
 If you have a question, I'd love to hear from you.
-Please send me an e-mail at maggie dot reardon at cbs dot com.
+Please send me an email at maggie dot reardon at cbs dot com.
 And please put "Ask Maggie" in the subject header.
 You can also follow me on Facebook on my Ask Maggie page.

 The Smartest Stuff: Innovators are thinking up new ways to make you, and the things around you, smarter.